tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 ### And-Or Search Trees

-- Actions that the agent may choose that will go down the state tree are called **OR** actions
+Actions that the agent may choose that will go down the state tree are called **OR** actions.
-- The possibility of multiple states after an action are called **AND** states, as when enacting an action, there could be multiple states it leads to
+The possibility of multiple states after an action are called **AND** states, as when enacting an action, there could be multiple states it leads to.

+- Important to know how to deal with loops
+-